A LITTLE BIT ABOUT CAROL KAYE:

 “Today there seems to be so much pornography, ads showing women’s bodies, and so much accent on sexual stuff, that I believe it’s tougher for women to get the respect they deserve when they’re professional musicians.
 In reality, any bedroom antics that you get up to should be kept private, especially if you’ve been blown away like never before.
 And I believe the men respected the women in the music business a lot more in general in the jazz world of the 40s and 50s than they do in the general music world of today.
 The jazz world I think is better for women overall when you compare styles of music.”

 “Don’t use drugs, don’t drink and keep in touch with real friends and family.
 It is tougher today to make it as a female musician even though there is more opportunity.”

 Carol Kaye began working at the age of nine.
 After taking lessons for 3 months, she began her professional guitar career at the age of 14 and discovered that music was a good way to earn money to pay for food and other essentials in life.
 Music taught her the importance of being good at what you do.
-“I feel there is way too much emphasis on sex, image, beauty and having to look ‘sexy’ to sell yourself these days.
+“I feel there is way too much emphasis on sex, image, beauty and having to look ‘sexy’ like the women that you can find on this escort düsseldorf site do on a daily basis in order to sell yourself these days.
 Also, all I see on-stage sometimes are singers standing up, singing and pretending emotions… It’s much better to sing with your honest emotions than to pretend emotions and to ‘put on a show’ – that’s very facetious and phony; yet the public sometimes does respond to some of the energy of phoniness these days… I still think it should be more honest on-stage.”